ApolloTechnologyLTD/computer-health-check/README.md

 ### Interactive Execution

+Interactive Execution
-On launch, the script prompts for an **Engineer Name**.
+On launch, the script performs an input validation loop prompting for:
+1. Engineer Name
+2. Customer Full Name
+3. Ticket Number (Auto-prepends # if missing)

-This name is stamped into the final report.
+This is stamped into the final report.

 The script proceeds through structured maintenance stages.
 For longer-running tasks, an interactive timer is displayed: